-Oliver and I have been training for the last 6 months to become a volunteer team with PAWS Pet Therapy.
-On Sunday, we finally made the cut and passed our assessment.
+Oliver and I have been training for the last 8 months to become a volunteer team with PAWS Pet Therapy.
+Recently… we made the cut and passed our assessment.

 So what is a PAWS Pet Therapy Dog?